MicrosoftDocs/win32/desktop-src/stormgmt/removephysicaldisk-msft-storagepool.md

 ---
 title: RemovePhysicalDisk method of the MSFT\_StoragePool class
-description: Removes one or more physical disks from the pool and returns all previously allocated space on the disk to the available capacity in the primordial pool. ms.assetid: '90bbc740-0ca2-4601-af98-93c9eddfed55'
+description: Removes one or more physical disks from the pool and returns all previously allocated space on the disk to the available capacity in the primordial pool. ms.assetid: 90bbc740-0ca2-4601-af98-93c9eddfed55
+keywords:
-keywords: ["RemovePhysicalDisk method Windows Storage Management API", "RemovePhysicalDisk method Windows Storage Management API , MSFT_StoragePool class", "MSFT_StoragePool class Windows Storage Management API , RemovePhysicalDisk method"]
+- RemovePhysicalDisk method Windows Storage Management API
+- RemovePhysicalDisk method Windows Storage Management API , MSFT_StoragePool class
+- MSFT_StoragePool class Windows Storage Management API , RemovePhysicalDisk method
 topic_type:
 - apiref
 api_name: